Music Business Made Simple (Artist Advice): Why Written Contracts are Legally Required To Own The Rights of the Collaborators You Hire

 There is no way to prevent someone misappropriating your work.
 Also, someone may use your work and you never know about it.
 Let's say I decide to practice my mad producer of tracks skills (not) and decide to take a snippet of a Kendrick Lamar recording and use it just for my own personal reasons.
 No one will ever know because there will have been no commercial release to track that.
 And even though it is an infringement that I could be sued for, if it doesn't get released then you just won't know about it.
 And someone in another country could steal your work and release it and you may never know about it either, unless it because a hit in the U.S. and you hear it.
 But don't despair, I'll give you some information on how they still might get caught.

-What Does an Artist Manager do?
+Music Business Made Simple (Recording Artist Advice): What Does an Artist Manager Do?

 One of your most important choices as a musical artist will be selecting your professional manager.
 This individual will represent you to other people, provide music business counseling and guide your career.
 He or she probably will be your closest friend in the music business, your most trusted professional partner.
 Therefore, it is critical that you consider your choice of manager very carefully.
 The manager’s exact duties usually will depend on the artist’s level of success.
 I will focus below on the things a manager would do for a developing artist, like you.

+Music Business Made Simple: Starting A Record Label.
 What Does a Record Label Do?

 A record label’s sole function is to create and sell records.
 The term “phonorecords” is defined in the copyright law and was originally created to refer to all recording configurations created and eventually was used by the music industry to refer to physical configurations such as vinyl records, cassettes and compact discs.
 Though it is perfectly acceptable to refer to all configurations, including digital downloads as "records", since its likely that physical configurations eventually will become obsolete, the industry has been transitioning to the term “audio products” or just "product" to refer to generally refer to all formats.

-Starting A Record Label: Music Business Contracts As An Essential Tool
+Music Business Made Simple (Record Label Advice): Music Business Contracts As An Essential Tool

 Entire law school classes are taught, and entire books are written, on legal battles related to the music business (see, for instance, They Fought The Law: Rock Music Goes To Court, by Stan Soocher).
 Most of these problems focus on contract disputes.
 That’s why, next to your attorney, the most important business tool available to you as a record label owner is the written contract.
 In fact, you can’t make money, sell records, or even exist as a label without contracts.
 The copyright and trademark laws are clear: whoever creates the vocal and musical sounds on the master recording (e.g., artist, producer, side artist, etc.), owns those sounds.

-A Guide To Music Producer Agreements
+Music Business Made Simple (Music Producer Advice): A Guide To Music Producer Agreements

 Traditionally, a music producer or record producer is the person who oversees entire production of the artist’s recording(s).
 Record producers will participate in the recording, mixing, and mastering process, more or less, depending on their level of experience and skill, and on the skills of the other professionals involved.